Kong/docs.konghq.com/src/gateway/key-concepts/routes/expressions.md

 ### Matching priority

-When Expressions router is used, available expressions are evaluated by the `priority` field of the corresponding `Route` object where the expression is configured, from routes with highest priority number to the lowest.
-If two routes has the same priority, then the newest route (that is, routes with the highest `created_at` will be evaluated first).
+When the Expressions router is used, available expressions are evaluated using the `priority` field of the corresponding `Route` object where the expression is configured.
+Routes are evaluated in order of priority.
+If two routes have the same priority, then the newest route (that is, routes with the highest `created_at` will be evaluated first).

-Expressions router stops evaluating the remaining rules as soon as the first match is found.
+The Expressions router stops evaluating the remaining rules as soon as the first match is found.

 For example, given the following config: